Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 --includeand these are interpreted as in

-rsync --exclude <pattern> source/ target(beware, compatability has not been fully tested).
+rsync --exclude <pattern> source/ target(beware, compatibility has not been fully tested).

 A file or directory is excluded if it matches an